HerrLantz/marquee/README.md

 marquee "Color blind people are superior" -b yellow -c brown
 ```
 ![Another great example](https://raw.githubusercontent.com/HerrLantz/marquee/master/examples/example2.gif "I wish I was like Patric")

+## Windows

+I don't like Windows, so the script won't generate a gif on that platform.
+Istead it creates a bunch of files with *Meow* in it.